Top 7 Fireblocks Alternatives in 2026

 Fireblocks is an excellent choice for large enterprises that need institutional-grade custody with broad blockchain support and exchange integrations.

-However, if you need open-source sovereignty, native smart account capabilities, or predictable pricing, Openfort provides the modern infrastructure you need without enterprise lock-in.
+However, if you need open-source sovereignty through Opensigner, native smart account capabilities with built-in paymasters for gasless transactions, TEE backend wallets for server-side key management, or transparent usage-based pricing where you only pay per operation, Openfort provides the modern infrastructure you need without enterprise lock-in.

 Share this article